What Is An Optical Network Terminal (ONT) In Fiber Networks?

 Built for offices and industrial spaces, business ONTs are more powerful than their in-home counterparts.
 They can handle higher data loads and more simultaneous connections, and they typically include advanced security features, support for multiple users, and easy integration with enterprise network systems.

-How Do You Install an ONT?
+How Do You Install An ONT?

 While we always recommend professional installation for your ONT, here's a look into what the process typically involves: